 To join this online class you will need a good internet connection and computer/tablet with webcam and sound, and familiarity with the Microsoft Teams software..

 What you can do next

 This course runs throughout the year.
-You may also be interested in any of our composition courses, such as 'Pathways to Composition' and 'Composition workshop'.
+You may also be interested in 'Contemporary Harmony and Counterpoint' or the 'Composition workshop' courses.